“What are Buddha bowls?”

 That’s the beauty of the Buddha bowl!

 Like this recipe?
-Sign up below and immediately get free 3-day meal plans!
+Sign up below for my free meal prep starter kit!